ibm-cloud-docs/vpc/cr-intro.md

 ### Ingress routes
 {: #routes-ingress}

 * Currently, public ingress routing (`public internet` traffic choice) is available in the UI only.
 CLI and API are forthcoming.
-* Each ingress source type can be associated with up to one ingress route table per VPC, however, a VPC can have multiple ingress route tables and each ingress route table can have one or more ingress types associated.
+* Each ingress source type can be associated with up to one ingress routing table per VPC, however, a VPC can have multiple ingress routing tables and each ingress routing table can have one or more ingress types associated.
 * Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.
 * Custom routes in a custom routing table associated with an ingress traffic source, and with an action of `deliver`, must have a next hop IP contained by one of the address prefixes of the VPC in the availability zone where the route is added.
 In addition, the next hop IP must be configured on a virtual server interface in the VPC and availability zone where the route is targeted.
 * Ingress traffic from a particular traffic source is routed using the routes in the custom routing table that is associated with that traffic source.
 If no matching route is found in a custom routing table, routing continues by using the VPC system routing table.
 You can avoid this behavior with a custom routing table's default route with an action of **drop**.
 * An ingress custom routing table containing any custom routes with destination IP (FIP) should be defined in the same zone as the virtual server instance that a FIP is associated with.
-* Floating IPs that are bound to an IBM Cloud VPN Gateway may not be used as a Destination for a Custom Route in an Ingress Route Table when the Public Internet (`route_internet_ingress`) source type is enabled.
+* Floating IPs that are bound to an IBM Cloud VPN gateway cannot be used as a destination for a custom route in an ingress routing table when the Public Internet (`route_internet_ingress`) source type is enabled.

 ### Unique prefix lengths
 {: #routes-unique-prefix-lengths}